Pocket Knitting Calculator

 • Style adjustment is automatic (based on user-selected option)

-• Including everything in the formula would create more confusion
+• Showing everything in the formula would create unnecessary confusion

 Conclusion

-Pocket Knitting Calculator isn't just a simple calculator—it gives you a professional, repeatable, and accurate pocket sizing system.
-By combining garment type + ratio + height + hand depth + finishing allowance + gauge together, the tool makes your knitting more predictable.
-If you're in studio workflow, history + export features make your work even more reliable.
+The Pocket Knitting Calculator isn't just a simple calculator — it gives you a professional, repeatable, and accurate pocket sizing system.
+By combining garment type, ratio, height, hand depth, finishing allowance, and gauge together, the tool makes your knitting more predictable.
+For studio workflow, the history and export features make your work even more reliable.

 Comments